5afe/safe-client-gateway/README.md

 Example: `cargo test converters` will run every tests under the `converters` module.
 Matching occurs also at a test name level, so by writing the full name of a test, that single test can be run.

-Additionally, for cache testing, we have included a script using `drill` that fills up the cache as it would happen in production.
+Additionally, for cache testing, we have included a script that fills up the cache as it would happen in production.
 You can find the script in `./scripts/load_tester/start.py`.
 To run the script, use the following commands:

 ```shell
 $ alias python=python3